Chapter 7 – The Natural Pain Reliever They Don’t Want You to Know About

 Author’s Personal Story:

 During the summer of 2012, about one year after my brother and business partner Mike Till Sr. died, I developed a pain in my back and a shortness of breath that persisted.
 When I finally saw a doctor, my primary care physician suggested that I go to the emergency room.
 I was admitted for very low blood pressure.
 From an ultrasound, they determined that I had fluid in the pericardium, a sac that surrounds the heart.
-This fluid made it harder for my heat to beat.
+This fluid made it harder for my heart to beat.
 After an immediate surgical procedure to drain the fluid, I remained in intensive care for 10 days.
 A team of specialists tried to determine what was wrong.
 These experts suspected that I had a serious infection, but they could not culture any organism.

 Before this episode, I had waited for a long time before seeing the doctor.
 I tolerated the pain in my back and shortness of breath.
 Around 30 days after I was discharged from the hospital, the same symptoms appeared again and this time I immediately went to the ER.
 Again, I was put into intensive care while another team of five specialists tried to figure out what was wrong, again suspecting that I had an infection.
 None was found.
 Having no idea what was wrong with me, I began documenting this experience at the Vitamin C Foundation’s online forum.